“Off the Wall” Podcast

 Jessica L. Gibbs, CFP® [00:33:39] It’s very easy to think about the big assets when you’re trying to think about helping your parents.
 You think about how do you think about the investment accounts?
 But from your perspectives, what is it top of mind for people helping their aging parents that can lead to big headaches down the line?

-Cecelia Gilliam [00:33:56] For starters, I would say bank accounts make sure they’re titled in a trust or jointly that gives their survivor access to the bank accounts or final expenses like taxes.
+Cecilia Gilliam [00:33:56] For starters, I would say bank accounts.
+Make sure they’re titled in a trust or jointly that gives their survivor access to the bank accounts or final expenses like taxes.
 And in the event that you have to go to probate and have to get a court order for the probate.
-All those require fees, and you want to be able to pay them from a bank account that you have access to.
+All those require fees and you want to be able to pay them from a bank account that you have access to.

-Cecelia Gilliam [00:34:47] Another item to think about with the family and while you’re still alive is your end-of-life decisions such as funeral arrangements, your grave plot headstone.
+Cecilia Gilliam [00:34:47] Another item to think about with the family and while you’re still alive is your end of life decisions such as funeral arrangements, your grave, plot headstone.
 You can prepay for all of those items and then put your final instructions in writing.
 It’s fewer decisions for those who are grieving your death to just be able to be like, okay, mom and dad or my spouse took care of this.
 Here it is, and it’s already paid for.
 And then also another opportunity for the family is to perhaps write up an obituary that the spouse and the parents have the chance to discuss with their loved ones while they’re alive.

 Jessica L. Gibbs, CFP® [00:35:56] And to reflect, I think, on his life, I would imagine.
 What else is on your guys minds?